Vikms95/react-wheres-waldo/planning/notes.md

 <!-- - Implement animations to modal -->
 <!-- - Add one leaderboard per map -->

+- Refactor Component children into more components :check if some functions can be passed down to those components
 - Make database adding and fetching reusable
-- Refactor Component children into more components
 - Give keys to each mapped element/component
 - CSS format and make responsive the Homepage, Leaderboards and the Game
 - Implement google sign in and use Google name for the leaderboards